Surprised By What Causes Dizziness?

 What is dizziness?

 Dizziness can present itself in many different ways.
 You may feel like the room is spinning, which is what we describe as vertigo, or you may feel off-balance and unsteady on your feet.
 Sometimes the symptoms can last for just a few seconds, but in some cases, they can last for several days at a time.
-Regardless of how dizziness feels to you, it is important to have it checked by a healthcare professional to find out what is causing the dizziness and what can be done to manage it.
+Regardless of how dizziness feels to you, it is important to have it checked by a healthcare professional to learn more about what causes dizziness and what can be done to manage it.

 What causes dizziness?

 Dizziness can originate from multiple parts of the body including the eyes, the feet, or the brain, but a lot of times dizziness stems from the ears!
 Deep in the inner portion of each of your ears lies five components of your balance system: a utricle, a saccule, and three semicircular canals.
 Each of these organs plays a critical role in keeping you steady through both linear movements (i.e. riding in a car) and rotational movements (i.e. turning your head or bending over).
 If any one of these components is compromised, a person may begin to experience dizziness.
 Perhaps the most commonly recognized form of dizziness is true vertigo in which crystals from the inner ear get stuck in the semicircular canals and cause a person to feel a spinning sensation when bending over or rolling over in bed.
-Other common causes of dizziness may include ear infections, medications, or cardiovascular issues.
+As you learn more you may see that what causes dizziness may range from ear infections to medications to cardiovascular issues.

 What can we do to help treat dizziness?

 The first step in treating dizziness is a visit to your audiologist.
 Doctors of audiology specialize in the diagnosis and treatment of hearing and balance disorders, and they play a critical role in determining the root cause of your dizziness.
 Your audiologist will begin with a complete examination of your ears which includes a thorough hearing test.
 Sometimes clues about your dizziness can be found in the hearing test!
 Following the hearing test, we can move to a series of diagnostic tests that isolate the portion of your ear that is responsible for balance.
-Finding out where the dizziness is coming from helps us to give you the best recommendations and referrals to treat and manage your dizziness.
+Finding out what causes dizziness in your specific case can guide your audiologist to make the best recommendations and referrals to treat and manage your dizziness.
 Treatments for dizziness will vary based on the type and origin of your dizziness and may include medications, lifestyle changes, or vestibular rehabilitation.